By Dr Andrew Gore

 “I was recommended Medipeople by a colleague.
 They asked what I was looking for and were able to advise on what was available.
 They were attentive and responsive to emails.”

-Arriving in Australia will require some set up costs also.
+As a UK doctor moving to Australia, arriving in Australia will require some setup costs also.
 I needed to get a car fairly quickly and to arrange accommodation.
 In total I spent more than the $5000 reimbursement for moving fees.
 The salary is considerably higher in Australia than the UK and so that deficit quickly normalizes.
 Many places will offer support with the initial move like temporary accommodation and a rental car etc. I managed to make the move with my wife and two children under 3 years old.
 It was a lot of work but I am so pleased we did it.

-Register now for the best doctors positions in Australia and New Zealand.
+Are you a UK doctor moving to Australia?
+Register now for the best doctors positions in Australia and New Zealand!